Remember Me

 * The `providerId` that the Payer Token is associated with.

 * The `displayAccountNumber` for the Payer Token.
-This can be used in the User Interface so that the user knows the account that they will be using in the payment flow.
+You can show this in your interface so the payer knows the account they will use in the payment flow.

 * The `expiresAt` value.
-This can be extended by setting `rememberPayer` to `true` when you pass a `payerTokenId` in the `preselectedSource` object in the payment request body.
+You can extend this by setting `rememberPayer` to `true` when you pass a `payerTokenId` in the `preselectedSource` object in the payment request body.

 * The `destinationId` associated with the Payer Token.